forkkit/supertokens-node-mysql-ref-jwt/CONTRIBUTING.md

 Contributions are always welcome.
 Before contributing please read the [code of conduct](https://github.com/supertokens/supertokens-node-mysql-ref-jwt/blob/master/CODE_OF_CONDUCT.md) & search [the issue tracker](https://github.com/supertokens/supertokens-node-mysql-ref-jwt/issues); your issue may have already been discussed or fixed in master.
 To contribute, fork SuperTokens, commit your changes, & send a pull request.

+# Questions
+We are most accessible via team@supertokens.io, via the GitHub issues feature and our [Discord channel](https://discord.gg/zVcVeev).

 ## Pull Requests
 Before issuing a pull request, please make sure: